Green Computing impacts business and the environment – here’s how.

 - Hardware requirements reduce.
 Each host server running vSphere can support 1024+ virtual machines.
 Many organizations run as many as 15 applications on a single piece of hardware, reducing their hardware requirements by a 15:1 ratio

-- Reduces amount of space needed for server room/data center
+- Reduces the amount of space needed for server room/data center

 Server reduction is one way a business can become more eco-friendly — and be economically rewarded for taking the initiative.